My Android and iOS app to allow users to find hygiene ratings of establishments (restaurants, bars, shops etc).

 MongoDB is used to store information about each establishment: location, hygiene ratings, last inspection etc. The main reason for using Mongo was that I needed a high-performant persistence store for geospatial queries.

-Spring Boot is used to provide an API for the mobile app:
+Spring Boot is used to provide an API and backend for the mobile app:

 - Geospatial queries: the user’s location is sent, along with any search criteria, which is converted into a Mongo query using the Spring Data framework.
 Nearby establishments are sorted by distance and sent back.

-- Geo-encoding: the user can set their location using GPS (by default), or provide free-flow text (such as a city or post-code).
-In the latter, the text is geo-encoded using a third-party service and sent back.
-Requests to the third-party are cached using Spring Cache, with LRU (least recently used) storage.
+- Geo-encoding: the existing geo-encoding data for establishments, provided by the Food Standards Agency, is inaccurate, thus addresses are geo-encoded using a third-party service.
+The user can set their location using GPS (by default), or provide free-flow text (such as a city or post-code).
+In the latter, the text is geo-encoded and requests are cached using Spring Cache, with LRU (least recently used) storage.

 - Telemetry: data is sent back by the mobile app: purchases made, purchases restored and in-app errors.